Boone Speedway

+Dirt oval raceway in Boone, Iowa, U.S.

 Boone Speedway, also known as “Iowa’s Action Track", is a 1/3-mile high-banked dirt oval raceway located in Boone, Iowa.
 Races are held on Saturday nights sanctioned by the IMCA.
 Regular events include IMCA Modifieds, IMCA Stock Cars, IMCA Northern Sport Modifieds, IMCA Hobby Stocks, and IMCA Mod Lites.
 The track's weekly races can be viewed on IMCA.tv streaming platform.

 History

 Boone Speedway opened as a 3/8th mile high banked dirt track in 1967 and was built by Vern Carman.
 The track was built due to the limitations and small size of the Dayton track that Vern promoted and was closed in 1967.
 The first documented race was The Grand National on July 23, 1967, with a $4,000 purse.
 Boone ran weekly races as well as several special races annually such as The Grand Nationals, the Tri-State 100, the Deery Brothers IMCA Late Model Series, IMCA Super Nationals, and Hawkeye 50.
 Ramo Stott, a former ARCA champion and Daytona 500 pole sitter competed at Boone in the 1970s.

 Throughout the 1990s and early 2000s numerous upgrades were made to the track.
 These included upgraded walls along the front and back stretch, increased catwalks and pit side grandstands, a new leader board, and safety enhancements.
 In addition, a jet dryer was purchased which is claimed to be the only jet dryer in dirt track racing.
 Over the years a number of John Deere tractors have been purchased to prepare the track.
 This has been dubbed farming the track which has become popularized with the playing of "Green Acres" during the prep and through the sale of track merchandise.